Hedging Types Explained

-As one of the money management tools, hedging is highly regarding as one of the most popular techniques to protect a trading account from potential swings that might affect the portfolio.
+As a money management tool, hedging is highly regarded as one of the most popular techniques to protect a trading account from potential swings that might affect a portfolio.
 A trading account can be partially or fully hedged, and, based on the hedging technique used, there are many possibilities to profit from this money management technique.
 Hedging is not allowed in the United States as it is a tool that only increases the risk exposure in a trading account.
-While this may be true to some extent, it is by no means different than other money management rules that should govern trading.
-The only thing that is different is the trader’s perception regarding a hedged account.
-This has much to do with the trading psychology part many traders lack the most.
+While this may be true to some extent, it is in no way different to other money management rules that should govern trading.
+The only thing that is different is the trader’s perception of a hedged account.
+This has much to do with the aspect of trading psychology many traders lack the most.

-Hedging refers to a trading account that has both long and short positions of the same financial product.
-In the case of the Forex market, currency pairs are being involved.
-To give you an example, in a totally hedged-trading account, the volume is equal on both the long and short sides of the same currency pair.
-Therefore, at one moment of time, it is possible to have two lots on the long side EURUSD pair, and two lots on the short side of the same currency pair.
-At the first glance, this seems like a stupid thing to do, I mean, why to trade the same pair on both directions as eventually, one is going to end up in a loss, right?
-The answer comes from the fact that market is not moving in locked steps, but in waves, and corrections are expected after a swing higher or lower is happening.
-Another proper answer is the fact that some trades may be the result of a specific time frame analysis, others the result of a different one, and both might make sense at a specific moment of time.
-What is different is the time horizon or the moment the take profit is supposed to be reached.
+Hedging refers to a trading account that has both long and short positions for the same financial product.
+In the case of the Forex market, currency pairs are involved.
+To give you an example, in a totally hedged trading account, the volume is equal on both the long and short sides of the same currency pair.
+Therefore, at one moment in time, it is possible to have two lots on the long side of the EUR/USD pair, and two lots on the short side of the same currency pair.
+At first glance, this seems like a stupid thing to do; I mean, why trade the same pair in both directions, as eventually one is going to end up in a loss, right?
+The answer comes from the fact that the market does not move in locked steps, but in waves, and corrections are expected after a swing higher or lower happens.
+Another answer is the fact that some trades may be the result of a specific timeframe analysis, and others the result of a different one; and both might make sense at a specific moment in time.
+What is different is the time horizon, or the moment at which the take profit is supposed to be reached.

 Types of Hedging

-Based on what was mentioned above, there are three hedging types.
-All of them are useful at one moment of time or another, and hedging a portfolio against potential headwinds is vital for long-term success.
+Based on the above, there are three types of hedging.
+All of them are useful at one or other moment in time, and hedging a portfolio against potential headwinds is vital for long-term success.

-A fully hedged account has at one moment of time the same long and short positions opened.
-This makes sense when traders use the same technical analysis approach from a top/down perspective.
-A top/down analysis is when traders start with the bigger time frames, like the monthly and weekly charts, and come down to the lower time frames like the daily and the hourly charts.
-For all the time frames the same analysis is being used, typically indicator based type of analysis.
-That being said, let’s assume that RSI (Relative Strength Index) bullish or bearish divergences are being looked on those time frames.
-Therefore, it is extremely likely that the weekly chart will show a bearish divergence that didn’t reach take profit yet, while the daily chart to show a bullish one forming in the meantime.
+A fully hedged account has at one moment in time the same long and short positions opened.
+This makes sense when traders use the same technical analysis approach from a top-down perspective.
+A top-down analysis is when traders start with the longer timeframes, like the monthly and weekly charts, and come down to the shorter timeframes like the daily and the hourly charts.
+For all of the timeframes the same analysis is used, typically an indicator-based type of analysis.
+That being said, let’s assume that RSI (Relative Strength Index) bullish or bearish divergences are being looked at on those timeframes.
+It is therefore extremely likely that the weekly chart will show a bearish divergence that hasn’t reached take profit yet, while the daily chart will show a bullish one forming in the meantime.
 By taking both trades, the trader is profiting from both divergences, while the account is fully hedged.
-The moment the bullish trade, or the long one, reaches take profit or is being closed, the short one remains valid and the trading account’s balance will increase if prices are moving lower.
+The moment the bullish trade, or the long one, reaches take profit or is closed, the short one remains valid and the trading account’s balance will increase if prices are moving lower.

-Like the name suggests, a partially hedged account is one that is having both long and short trades of the same currency pair, but the volume is different.
-This may be the result of trader’s perception regarding the risk involved for any specific trade.
-It may be viewed that the risk of being heavily positioned in one direction is too big and a partially hedged strategy is convenient.
-In doing that, the margin in the trading account is freed and it can be used to trade other currency pairs/setups.
+As the name suggests, a partially hedged account is one that has both long and short trades of the same currency pair, but with a different volume.
+This may be the result of a trader’s perception regarding the risk involved for any specific trade.
+It may be viewed that the risk of being heavily positioned in one direction is too big, and a partially hedged strategy is convenient.
+In doing that, the margin in the trading account is freed, and it can be used to trade other currency pairs/set-ups.

-The above examples are only a few and the purpose is to highlight the importance of these hedging possibilities.
-Hedging can be realized in various ways, starting with volume and ending with the actual financial product that is traded, and it is a tool that must be part of any trader’s money management rules.
+The above are only a few examples, and the purpose is to highlight the importance of these hedging possibilities.
+Hedging can be realised in various ways, starting with volume and ending with the actual financial product that is traded, and it is a tool that must be part of any trader’s money management rules.